 What To Pack In Your Kid's Lunch Box

-I remember years ago when my girls loved Smucker’s “Uncrustables” – crust-less peanut butter and jelly sandwiches.
+Years ago, my girls loved Smucker’s “Uncrustables” – crust-less peanut butter and jelly sandwiches.
 I used to buy them by the case at Costco and serve them in their lunch boxes just about every day for weeks on end.
-One day they rebelled and said, “NO MORE” and both have refused to eat another one since.
-Now it’s gotten a little more complicated, so with Maddie’s help we came up with some suggestions that may help fellow lunch makers.
+One day, they rebelled and said, “NO MORE,” and both have refused to eat another one since.
+Now, it’s gotten a little more complicated, so with Maddie’s help, we came up with some suggestions that may help fellow lunchmakers.

-Now, packing your kid's lunch is a cost effective way of ensuring they have enough nutrition for the day.
-But, to pack “the right” lunch is a balancing act, since the kids can choose what to eat and not eat.
+Now, packing your kid's lunch is a cost-effective way of ensuring they have enough nutrition for the day.
+However, packing “the right” lunch is a balancing act since the kids can choose what to eat and not eat.
 Here are a few tips I’ve developed over the years.

 Main Meal aka “entrée”

-It has to be something they like that is cold or can still be eaten cold, since there is no place to heat it up at most schools.
-Pasta or sandwiches are good choices but if you are doing a sandwich, leave the tomatoes off to the side so the sandwich doesn’t get soggy – let your kids put the tomato in themselves.
+It has to be something they like that is cold or can still be eaten cold since there is no place to heat it up at most schools.
+Pasta or sandwiches are good choices, but if you are making a sandwich, leave the tomatoes off to the side so the sandwich doesn’t get soggy – let your kids put the tomatoes in themselves.

-Don't pack the same sandwich two days in a row, your kids will get sick of it (see “Uncrustables” above!).
+Don't pack the same sandwich two days a row; your kids will get sick of it (see “Uncrustables” above!).

-Another option is leftovers, but make sure they like it cold.
-I once tried sending some leftover beef stew in Maddie’s lunch and at first she thought it was chocolate pudding………..until that first bite.
+Another option is leftovers, but make sure they like them cold.
+I once tried sending some leftover beef stew in Maddie’s lunch, and at first, she thought it was chocolate pudding………..until that first bite.

-My girls enjoy leftover chicken, steak, pork and even leftover fish like salmon once in a while.
-But give some thought to the smell – NO HARD BOILED EGGS!
+My girls occasionally enjoy leftover chicken, steak, pork, and even leftover fish like salmon.
+But give some thought to the smell – NO HARD-BOILED EGGS!

 Snacks

-In my opinion snacks (or “sides”) are very important and hardest to get right.
+I think snacks (or “sides”) are very important and the hardest to get right.
 I recommend 2-3 snacks because if they don’t eat their main meal, at least they’ll have enough to fill up.
-Also, if they have an after school activity, they have something to eat.
+Also, if they have an after-school activity, they have something to eat.

-The first snack for me is usually a piece of fruit, like apple slices, grapes or some strawberries, anything your kid likes.
+My first snack is usually a piece of fruit, such as apple slices, grapes, or strawberries—anything your kid likes.

-After that I usually put in something with dairy, like cheese or yogurt.
-For the cheese, string or cubed is good and for the yogurt anything portable.
+After that, I usually put in something dairy-related, like cheese or yogurt.
+String or cubed cheese is good, and for the yogurt, anything portable is good.
 Remember the spoon!

 Lastly, offer them something that qualifies as dessert but is still somewhat healthy.
 A good choice is trail mix (or as my daughter calls it “m&ms and disappointment”) or a granola bar.

-Now there is only one more thing left: water.
-Since there’s only a limited amount of time for them to get to the lunchroom, find a seat and eat their lunch, packing a small water helps so they don't have to worry about getting some before class.
+Now, there is only one more thing left: water.
+Since there’s only a limited amount of time for them to get to the lunchroom, find a seat, and eat their lunch, packing a small amount of water helps so they don't have to worry about getting some before class.

 There you have lunch!